Fishing Charters in Rhode Island

 Best Time to Catch Bluefin Tuna

 Peak season: June, July, August.
 Also good: May, September.
-Right now in February, activity is poor.
+Right now in June, activity is excellent.

 Seasonal Activity Chart